All the Danish chairs at the Designmuseum Danmark

 The over 100 pieces on view are displayed in dedicated white boxes, arranged on three levels and slightly tilted toward the visitors to give the exhibits the best visibility.

-Large sliding folders, reporting drawings and technical information about each object, are placed between the boxes.
+Large sliding folders, reporting drawings, and technical information about each object, are placed between the boxes.

 Together with pieces dating back to the early 20th century, the exhibition features models from the “Golden Age” of Danish design, produced between 1920 and 1970, along with chairs from international manufacturers.

-Among the pieces on view are the Metropolitan Chair, designed by Aksel Bender Madsen and Ejner Larsen in 1949, the Shell Chair (1963) and the bizarre hanger-chair Wallet (1953) both by Hans J. Wegner, the Ant Chair and the steel-and-plywood Series 7 by Arne Jacobsen (1955), the revolutionary plastic monocoque Panton chair conceived by Verner Panton in the Sixties, and the more recent Trinidad, designed by Nanna Ditzel in 1993.
+Among the pieces on view are the Metropolitan Chair, designed by Aksel Bender Madsen and Ejner Larsen in 1949, the Shell Chair (1963) and the bizarre hanger-chair Valet (1953) both by Hans J. Wegner, the Ant Chair, and the steel-and-plywood Series 7 by Arne Jacobsen (1955), the revolutionary plastic monocoque Panton chair conceived by Verner Panton in the Sixties, and the more recent Trinidad, designed by Nanna Ditzel in 1993.

 Opened in 1895, the Designmuseum Danmark in Copenhagen is the most important Danish museum exclusively dedicated to industrial design and applied arts